 - They calculate not just the value of food and fiber production, but also the dollar value of any locally-sourced, value-added processing;

-- They determine the number of local jobs directly and indirectly attributable to agriculture;
+- They determine the number of local jobs attributable to agriculture;

 - They quantify economic "multiplier effects" of agricultural production and employment;